 - Potential For Multiple Loans: Even though some borrowers complained that they did not receive additional loan invitations, other Amazon sellers said they have received multiple loans.
 Amazon claims that over half of the small businesses that have received loans return for a second loan.

-If you’re an Amazon seller that is ready to boost your eCommerce business and increase your inventory, a loan from Amazon Lending may be right for you.
-Unfortunately, you don’t get to decide as to when to take the loan since this service is available only by invitation.
+If you’re an Amazon seller that is ready to boost your eCommerce business and increase your inventory, financing from the Amazon loan program, Amazon Lending, may be right for you.
+Unfortunately, you don’t get to decide as to when to take the loan since Amazon small business loans are available only by invitation.

 However, if you continue to make sales and abide by Amazon’s policies, you may get an invitation sooner than you think.
 If and when you do receive an invitation, carefully evaluate the total cost of borrowing and your monthly payments to make sure it’s an offer your business can handle.